datastackacademy/deb-intro/deb/ch2/ep3/README.md

 ```

 ## Multiple columns
 Our `GROUP BY` statement can be more than one column; we can simply provide a comma separated list of column names and our data is grouped by the unique value combinations within those columns.
-For example, if we wanted to know the total number of orders and average shipping fee for each customer and empolyee pair, we could query the following:
+For example, if we wanted to know the total number of orders and average shipping fee for each customer and employee pair, we could query the following:

 ```sql
 SELECT customer_id, employee_id, COUNT(*), AVG(shipping_fee) FROM orders GROUP BY customer_id, employee_id;